AlessandroBusolin/UA-ModelCompiler/README.md

 Developers should never need to build the standard outputs themselves.

-**2022-10-15: out of date due to changes needed to support NodeSet2 as an input format**<br/>
-Tutorial by Stefan Profanter [here](https://opcua.rocks/custom-information-models/).

 Command line parameters for ModelDesigns or NodeSets:
 ```
 Takes an OPC UA ModelDesign file and generates a NodeSet and code for the .NETStandard stack.